aslakjohansen/progintro/README.md

 ### Screenshots

-In order to take consistent screenshorts, first find the window id by running the `xwininfo` command and then clicking on the window:
+In order to take consistent screenshots, first find the window id by running the `xwininfo` command and then clicking on the window:

 ```console
 $ xwininfo | grep id